swissmanu/pattern-matching-with-typescript/README.md

 }
 ```

 The new implementation consumes a `NumberPattern`.
-It returns a function which uses our `switch` block from before with an important difference: It does not map a `number` to a `string` on its own, it defers that job to the pattern initially given to `matchNumber`.
+It returns a function which uses our `switch` block from before with an important difference: It does no longer map a `number` to a `string` on its own, it delegates that job to the pattern initially given to `matchNumber`.

-Applying `NumberPattern` and the new `matchNumber` iteration to the example from the previous section results in the following code:
+Applying `NumberPattern` and the new `matchNumber`  to the task from the previous section results in the following code:

 ```typescript
 const match = matchNumber({